divviup/prio-server/terraform/README.md

     ENV=your-new-environment make apply

 Once bootstrapped, subsequent deployments should use `ENV=your-new-environment make apply`.
 Multiple environments may be deployed to the same GCP region and project.
+After running successfully, the `apply` target will instruct you to run `deploy-tool` in order to generate secrets and post specific manifests. `deploy-tool` must be re-run when deploying new localities into an environment to create their secrets and manifests.

 ## Paired test environments